LUMII-Syslab/viziquer-tools-lod24/README.md

 ## Using ViziQuer Tools

-ViziQuer Tools are availble via any modern Internet browser via addresses `http://localhost:%port%`.
+ViziQuer Tools are available via any modern Internet browser via addresses `http://localhost:%port%`.

 The following addresses are shown assuming you used the default ports provided in `sample.env`